arielb135/terraform-provider-paragon/docs/resources/paragon_integration_credentials.md

 - `oauth` (Object, Required) OAuth credentials for the relevant OAuth service.
   - `client_id` (String, Required) Client ID for the OAuth service.
   - `client_secret` (String, Required) Client secret for the OAuth service.
-  - `scopes` (List of Strings, Required) Scopes for the OAuth service, Please note per integration which are mandatory to avoid choosing incorrect scopes.
+  - `scopes` (List of Strings, Optional) Scopes for the OAuth service, Please note per integration which are mandatory to avoid choosing incorrect scopes. should not be specified for custom integrations.

 ### Attributes Reference